HaoranLiu507/EDSR-RCNN/README.md

 ## Introduction

-This project presents an implementation of the EDSR-RCNN model, a deep learning approach that demonstrates strong super-resolution reconstruction performance.
-The model utilizes the Random-coupled Neural Network (RCNN) [1] to effectively extract mid to high-scale feature information from images without the necessity of complex training procedures or expensive deep neural architectures.
-By incorporating these spatiotemporal features, the EDSR-RCNN model enhances the convolutional kernel scale of the Enhanced Deep Residual Network(EDSR) [2], enabling the acquisition of richer image features.
+This project implements the EDSR-RCNN model, a deep learning approach that exhibits strong performance in super-resolution reconstruction.
+The model employs the Random-coupled Neural Network (RCNN) [1] to efficiently extract mid- to high-scale feature information from images, eliminating the need for complex training procedures or costly deep neural architectures.
+By integrating these spatiotemporal features, the EDSR-RCNN model enhances the convolutional kernel scale of the Enhanced Deep Residual Network (EDSR) [2], thereby facilitating the extraction of more intricate image features.

 If you find our work useful in your research or publication, please cite our work: